aloha666/Java2021/Antra Java.md

 Availability: each client can always read and write the data

-Partition tolerance: the system works well despite the physical network partition
+Partition tolerance: the system works well despite the physical network partition (always achieve in non-relation database since they are distributed)

 CAP theorem: satisfying all three at the same time is impossible,

-CP 代表: BigTable, MongoDB, Hbase, Redis
+CP 代表: BigTable, **MongoDB**, Hbase, **Redis**

  AP 代表: DynamoDB, Cassandra, Cassandra, CouchDb, Riak

+why mongoDB and redis did not achieve availability?
+High consistency > availability

 ## Sharding and replica